anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

   - **Storage Workloads**: are all tasks related to disk storage, from the non-intensive logging of a router, to more intensive read/write operations.
 - **Virtual Machine (VM)**: virtualised computation environment that behaves like a physical computer/server.
   >_*Note:*_ a **VM** consists of all of the components (processor (CPU), memory, storage, interfaces/ports, etc.) of a physical computer/server.
-- **VM Instance**:
+- **VM Instance**: an abstract describtion of a VM that implies it's capabilities and resource usage.
+It has two parameters:
-  - **instance type**: VNF exposed terminology for VM which directly maps to combination of the underlying NFVI SW Profile and NFVI HW Profile.
+  - **instance type**: The type of NFVI of which the VM is expected to run on.
+It directly maps to the combination of the underlying NFVI SW Profile and NFVI HW Profile.
   - **compute flavour**: defines the compute, memory, and storage capacity of a virtual compute resource.
      >_*Note:*_ used to define the configuration/capacity limit of a virtualised container.
 - **VM instances Catalogue**: Pre-defined instance types and compute flavours.